 Menstrual pads: Better for Your Health, Better for the Environment, More Comfortable.
 Choose any three.

-The only way to achieve all three (a “win-win-win”, if you will) is to change the game – and this is exactly what we did.
+The only way to break this false choice is to change the game – and this is exactly what Papaya did.

 Before Papaya was ever a company, it was a messy experiment in Shagun’s apartment.
-(Sadly, we don’t have pictures from back then) She knew what she wanted to achieve (some manner of preventing menstrual pads from being a bane on the environment and the enemy of your skin) but didn’t know how.
+(Sadly, she doesn’t have pictures from back then) She knew what she wanted to achieve (some manner of preventing menstrual pads from being a bane on the environment and the enemy of your skin) but she didn’t yet know how.
 After more than a year of reading and experimenting, an idea emerged…

-See, most menstrual pads retain menstrual blood using the mechanism of absorption.
-Because of that, they’re driven either to Ultra-Absorbent Plastic cores (thin, dry, but with all the health and environmental burdens of using plastics) or to less-absorbent natural fiber cores (thicker, not as dry, but healthier).
-Either a win-lose, or a lose-win.
-A compromise any way you look at it.
+All other menstrual pads retain menstrual blood using the mechanism of absorption.
+Because of that, they’re driven either to using Ultra-Absorbent Polymer cores (Plastic-based sponges, with all the health and environmental burdens of using plastics) or to less-absorbent natural fiber cores (thicker, not as dry, but healthier for you and better for the environment).

 Shagun changed this game by creating pads that use the body’s own natural mechanism of blood coagulation.
-Since the pads no longer need to super-absorb in order to retain menstrual blood, they can lose the plastics and use natural-fiber cores instead.
+Since the pads no longer need to super-absorb in order to retain menstrual blood, they can lose the plastics and rely on Papaya’s bio-sourced coagulating core instead.
 And since they don’t use absorption, they also can’t un-absorb if squeezed by something like a bicycle seat.

 With Papaya pads, dry means literally dry.
 Period!